These 8 Frank Lloyd Wright Houses Just Became World Heritage Sites

 Frank Lloyd Wright is not only synonymous with architecture, his name is also synonymous with the American house in the twentieth century.
 In particular, his residential buildings have been the subject of continuing interest and controversy for years.
 Wright’s Fallingwater (1935), the seminal masterpiece perched over a waterfall deep in the Pennsylvania Highlands is perhaps the best-known private house in the history of the world.
 In fact, Wright’s houses-from his Prairie-style Robie House (1906) in Chicago, to the Storer (1923) and Freeman (1923) houses in Los Angeles, and Taliesen West (1937) in the Arizona desert-are all touchstones of modern architecture.
 For the first time, all 289 extant houses are shown here in exquisite color photographs.
 Along with Weintraub’s stunning photos and a selection of floor plans and archival images, the book includes text and essays by several leading Wright scholars on this work.

 Featured image: Fallingwater in Mill Run, Pennsylvania.
 All images Creative Commons.

 Fallingwater in Mill Run, Pennsylvania

 Constructed of native sandstone and other materials quarried from the property, the house rises above the waterfall over which it is built.
 It perfectly embodies the architect’s philosophy of organic architecture: the harmonious union of art and nature.
 As the Kaufmanns wanted a larger house than the original plot allowed, Wright addressed these requests with a cantilevered structure.
-Its dynamic design highlights the importance of interpenetrating exterior and interior spaces, with integration with the setting extending to all of its details.
+The dynamic design of the house highlights the importance of interpenetrating exterior and interior spaces, with integration with the setting extending to all of its details.